Title: | Functional Biogeography Analyses |

 proportion of species.

-library("funbiogeo") data("species_traits") # Filter traits that have at least 60% non-missing values new_species_traits <- fb_filter_traits_by_species_coverage( species_traits, threshold_species_proportion = 0.6 ) # There are now only 2 traits ncol(new_species_traits)
+# Filter traits that have at least 60% non-missing values new_species_traits <- fb_filter_traits_by_species_coverage( woodiv_traits, threshold_species_proportion = 0.6 ) # There are now only 2 traits ncol(new_species_traits)

-library("funbiogeo") data("species_traits") # Filter traits that have at least 60% non-missing values new_species_traits <- fb_filter_traits_by_species_coverage( species_traits, threshold_species_proportion = 0.6 ) # There are now only 2 traits ncol(new_species_traits)
+# Filter traits that have at least 60% non-missing values new_species_traits <- fb_filter_traits_by_species_coverage( woodiv_traits, threshold_species_proportion = 0.6 ) # There are now only 2 traits ncol(new_species_traits)

 Convert a flat data.frame